iraaz4321/starscape_beacon_solver/README.md

 Beacon solver is free tool for solving beacons in starscape all of the code is provided under MIT license.

+Curently changing host due to problems with performance.
+It will take a few days.
+Till it's done most hosted things might be down.

 **API**

 Api end point can be found at: http://iraaz.eu.pythonanywhere.com/api/solve?